jhomlala/catcher/README.md

 I/flutter ( 7457): [2019-02-09 12:40:21.536375 | ConsoleHandler | INFO]
 I/flutter ( 7457): [2019-02-09 12:40:21.536539 | ConsoleHandler | INFO] ======================================================================
 ```
+## AndroidX
+Catcher from version 0.0.11 uses libraries which utilizes AndroidX.
+If you're using version greather than 0.0.11, please set your compileSdkVersion and targetSdkVersion to 28.
+If you're want use Catcher without AndroidX, please use Catcher 0.0.10.

 ## Catcher usage